CQCL/tierkreis/docs/source/tutorial/builtins.md

 ```

 The constants will be added into the data structure defining the graph.
-In particular if the graph is serialised then these constants will be hard-coded into that serialisation.
+In particular if the graph is serialized then these constants will be hard-coded into that serialization.

 We can add tasks using `GraphBuilder.task`: